How does this medication work? What will it do for me?

 Kidney function: If you are applying tacrolimus topical ointment over a large part of your body, it may be absorbed through the skin, which can affect kidney function.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Skin cancer and other cancers: Although rare, there have been reports of skin cancer and lymphoma in people using tacrolimus topical ointment.
+Skin cancer and other cancers: Although rare, people using tacrolimus topical ointment have reported skin cancer and lymphoma.
 The relationship between long-term use of this medication and certain types of skin cancers or lymphomas has not been established.
 Discuss any concerns you have with your doctor.

 Skin reaction: During the first few days of treatment with this medication, you may experience skin reactions (e.g., burning sensation, stinging, soreness).
 This is normal and usually goes away after a short period of time.